Vehicle inspection: Germany

 Passenger cars must pass a safety and emission inspection after three years for new cars, and then every two years.
 Heavy duty vehicles need to be inspected every year, motorcycles every two years.
 The inspection can be performed by various organizations, such as TÜV, DEKRA, KÜS, GTÜ.

 After a vehicle has passed the inspection, a safety inspection decal showing the month of expiry is placed on the rear license plate (the emission inspection decal was placed on the front license plate until it was phased out in 2010 and integrated into the safety inspection).

 The colour of the decal changes every year in a six-year cycle (orange, blue, yellow, brown, pink, green).
 The decal is placed with the number of the expiration month pointing to the top and there is a black marker around the 12.
 This means that the expiry month can also be recognized from a distance: the colour of the decal indicates the year and the black marker the expiry month, like the hour hand of a clock.

 Greece

 In Greece every passenger vehicle is required to undergo an inspection after four years from purchase (if new) and then every two years.
 Taxis, learner vehicles and heavy transport vehicles must undergo an inspection every year.
 Inspection centers can be either public or private companies.
-Private vehicle technical control centres (P-VTCC or I-KTEO in Greek) had to be accredited according to ISO 17020 standard.
+Private vehicle technical control centres (P-VTCC or Ι-ΚΤΕΟ in Greek) had to be accredited according to ISO 17020 standard.
 This requirement changed and P-VTCCs must be certified according to ISO 9001:2008 standard.

 After a vehicle has passed the inspection, a safety inspection decal showing the month of expiry is placed on the rear license plate.